ppalkar/ppalkar.github.io/_pages/about.md

 I am an Assistant Professor in the Industrial Engineering and Operations Research group.
 I work on theory, algorithms, software and applications of Optimization.
 I also work on Algorithmic Game Theory and AI/ML.

 I am an Assistant Professor in the Industrial Engineering and Operations Research (IEOR) group in the Department of Mechanical Engineering at IIT Delhi (since December 2022).
-My Masters and PhD involved modelling and solving Discrete Optimization problems, in particular, using Parallel Computing Techniques to Accelerate Mixed Integer Nonlinear Programming Algorithms.
+My Master's and PhD thesis involved modelling and solving Discrete Optimization problems, in particular, using Parallel Computing Techniques to Accelerate Mixed Integer Nonlinear Programming Algorithms.
 I was a Postdoctoral Researcher at the University of Augsburg in Germany for about two years after my PhD, where I worked on the Computation of Nash Equilibrium in Dynamic Traffic Assignment and other similar problems in Algorithmic Game Theory.

 Earlier, I worked at Tata Steel for about 3.5 years after my M.Tech., on various Process Modelling and Optimization problems, particularly Production Planning, Transportation, Machine Scheduling, and Cutting-and-Packing problems in the long products segment of steel.

 My research interests lie in the theory, algorithms, software, and applications of Operations Research.
-In particular, I work a lot on mixed-integer linear and nonlinear optimization, derivative-free optimization and AI/ML techniques.
-I am one of the lead developers of the MINOTAUR optimization solver, an open-source framework for mixed-integer nonlinear optimization.
+In particular, I work a lot on mixed-integer linear and nonlinear optimization, derivative-free optimization, and AI/ML techniques.
+I am one of the lead developers of the <a href="https://github.com/coin-or/minotaur">MINOTAUR</a> optimization solver, an open-source framework for mixed-integer nonlinear optimization.

-I have been working on multiple interesting projects with private and public sector organizations which involve an interplay of Optimization and Machine Learning methods.
+I have been working on multiple interesting projects with private and public sector organizations, which involve an interplay of Optimization and Machine Learning methods.

 <!--Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.